-PaintCare's Reserves Policy establishes a target reserve as a percentage of annual expenses.
+PaintCare's Reserves Policy has a target reserve as a percentage of annual expenses.
 It also sets a range with minimum and maximum thresholds.
 If the reserves fall below the minimum threshold or rise beyond the maximum threshold, an evaluation of the program's expenses and revenue will be performed to determine if changes are needed in operations, outreach, and/or the fee structure to bring the reserve balance within range.

 The PaintCare Board of Directors has established a target reserve of 100% of annual expenses.
 The minimum threshold is 75% (i.e., nine months) of expenses and the maximum is 125% (i.e., 15 months).
+As noted in the previous section, despite a fee increase in 2016, the Vermont program continues to have a deficit and may need a second fee increase to eliminate its deficit and build the target reserve.